Icelandjack/deriving-via/ghc-proposal/0000-deriving-via.rst

 Effect and Interactions
 =======================
-Detail how the proposed change addresses the original problem raised in the motivation.

-Discuss possibly contentious interactions with existing language or compiler features.

 Other ``deriving``-related language extensions, such as ``GeneralizedNewtypeDeriving`` and ``DeriveAnyClass``, are selected automatically in certain cases, even without the use of explicit ``newtype``